Nationals vs. Dodgers Player Props Betting Odds

 Thomas Stats

-- Thomas has 58 hits with 10 doubles, a triple, eight home runs, 15 walks and 26 RBI.
-He's also stolen four bases.
+- Thomas has 10 doubles, a triple, eight home runs, 15 walks and 26 RBI (59 total hits).
+He's also swiped four bases.

-- Thomas will look for his 14th straight game with a hit in this contest.
-During his last 10 outings he is hitting .310 with four doubles, three home runs, four walks and seven RBI.
+- Thomas hopes to build on a 14-game hitting streak in this matchup.
+In his last 10 outings he is hitting .310 with four doubles, three home runs, four walks and seven RBI.

 Thomas Recent Games